philipwalton/blog/_articles/normalizing-cross-browser-flexbox-issues.md

 * `min-height` does not work on flex containers in IE 10/11, use `height` instead if possible.
 * Chrome/Safari do not honor the min-content size of flex items.
 Set `flex-shrink` to `0` to avoid unwanted shrinkage.
-* Do not use unitless `flex-basis` values in the `flex` shorthand becuase IE 10/11 will error.
+* Do not use unitless `flex-basis` values in the `flex` shorthand because IE 10/11 will error.
 Also avoid `0px` as minifiers will often convert that to `0` (which is unitless and will have the same problem).

 With all these bug and workarounds in mind, the following an an alternative way to build a sticky footer.
 It may not be as clean or intuitive as the way I originally promoted, but it meets all of my original requirements for an alternative solution.
 It works in all current browsers, it is spec compliant so it should continue to work as bugs are fixed, and it does not use any specific browser-based hack.